-- Understanding human difference, e.g. race, sex, ethnicity, intelligence, abilities, genetics, moral foundations, etc. As someone who often finds himself defending both ontological and political pluralism, I can’t help but agree in the reality of human difference.
-But that doesn’t mean we aren’t all still human, and even more foundationally, that we aren’t all still earthlings.
-The evolutionary history of this planet is a story of relationship and symbiogenesis, not a war of each against all.
-Difference is inescapable, but individual and group differences always arise in concert with the differences of others, just as organisms always evolve ecologically.
+- Understanding human difference, e.g. race, sex, ethnicity, intelligence, abilities, genetics, moral foundations, etc. As someone who often finds himself defending both ontological and political pluralism, I can’t help but agree here that human difference, like all difference, is real and must be acknowledged as such.
+This acknowledgement has social, cultural, and political consequences.
+The point is that we must attend to one another’s differences in a just and responsible way.
+But our difference doesn’t mean we aren’t all still human, and even more foundationally, that we aren’t all still earthlings.
+The evolutionary history of this planet is a geostory of relationship and symbiogenesis, not a war of each against all.
+Difference is inescapable, but individual and clade differences always arise in concert with one another as part of a single earthbound (earthbound but not impermeable to astronomical intrusion) evolutionary process.
+In other words, organisms always evolve ecologically.
 As Martin Luther King, Jr. put it: “In a real sense all life is inter-related.
-All men [and women] are caught in an inescapable network of mutuality, tied in a single garment of destiny.
+All [people] are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.
 I can never be what I ought to be until you are what you ought to be, and you can never be what you ought to be until I am what I ought to be…This is the inter-related structure of reality.”
 Or, as Whitehead puts it, “We find ourselves in a buzzing world, amid a democracy of fellow creatures.”
 So while I agree even a free and just society cannot promise equal outcomes to everyone, I must add that, to qualify as a freedom and justice loving society, it must at least strive to provide equal opportunity to all.
 Otherwise it is a tyranny or a state of war, not a society.

 - Recognizing the reality of tribe, that there is no universal man but a world of rooted identities.